 The PN and ASN Programs are designed as hybrid programs, with face-to-face, blended, and online courses provided in a traditional pathway.
-A one-plus-one pathway option allows for students to enter CSON as PN students, complete one year, sit for the PN-Licensure Examination, then as LPNs, they can be admitted directly into the second year of the ASN Program.
+A one-plus-one pathway option allows for students to enter CSON as PN students, complete one year, sit for the PN-Licensure Examination, then as LPNs, take additional pre-requisite courses, and be admitted directly into the second year of the ASN Program.